 The education level of Quincy ranks among the highest in the nation.
 Of the 25-and-older adult population in Quincy, 40.04% have at least a bachelor's degree.
 The typical US community has just 21.84% of its adults holding a bachelor's degree or graduate degree.

 The per capita income in Quincy in 2010 was $33,932, which is lower middle income relative to Massachusetts, and wealthy relative to the rest of the US.
 This equates to an annual income of $135,728 for a family of four.
 However, Quincy contains both very wealthy and poor people as well.

 Quincy is an extremely ethnically-diverse city.
 The people who call Quincy home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Quincy residents report their race to be White, followed by Asian.
-Important ancestries of people in Quincy include Irish, Italian, English, German, French and Polish.
+Important ancestries of people in Quincy include Italian, English, German, and French .

 Quincy also has a high percentage of its population that was born in another country: 29.38%.

 The most common language spoken in Quincy is English.
 Other important languages spoken here include Chinese and Vietnamese.